Comfort, William Wistar

 Scope and Contents This collection contains a typed genealogy of the Comfort family, compiled by Anne H. Cresson in 1902, largely based on a family tree prepared by John S. Comfort.
 It also includes some short biographical sketches of the families, as well as typed notes from Cresson's work.

-Overview The collection consists of William Wistar Comfort's lecture notes dated 1941-1953 pertaining to a course on Quakerism he taught at Haverford College, general notes on Quakerism and a 1956 typescript of the History of Haverford.
+Overview The collection consists of William Wistar Comfort's lecture notes, dated 1941-1953, pertaining to a course on Quakerism that he taught at Haverford College, general notes on Quakerism, and a 1956 typescript of the History of Haverford.

 Scope and Contents Papers include such biographical information as provided in William Wistar Comfort’s autobiography, a small amount of correspondence, as with his father, Howard Comfort, Comfort’s writings on French topics, Friends’ stories for children, on William Cowper and primarily on Quaker topics, including on William Penn, Anthony Benezet and Stephen Grellet.
 Comfort spoke publicly on many occasions, specifically at schools and colleges as well as in France during his stay there in 1937.